 - Go back to the menu and select Fault Fault Codes.
 This will reset the check engine light on you, Kia.

-Can't reset the check engine light?
-First, you need to fix all the underlying problems that triggered the fault codes.
-Once those issues are addressed, you will be able to clear the check engine light.
+Can’t reset the check engine light?
+First, you must fix all the underlying problems that triggered the fault codes.
+Once those issues are addressed, you can clear the check engine light.

 Many auto repair shops and auto parts stores such as Advance Auto Parts, AutoZone, or PepBoys will read your engine trouble codes for free.

 What does it mean when Kia Check Engine Light Is Flashing On and Off?